clausehound/clausehound-blog/content/blog/blog-bite-what-does-probation-mean-for-employers-and-employees-in-ontario/index.md

 author: cmcivor@cobaltcounsel.com
 tags: ["Employment Agreement","Employment","Playbooks","Blog Bites","cmcivor"]
 date: 2017-12-21 16:23:26
-description: "This article posted on our partner site Mondaq.com examines what “probation” means to both an employer and an employee in respect of obligations and rights on termination.
-In particular, it explains..."
+description: "This article posted on our partner site Mondaq.com examines what “probation” means to both an employer and an employee in respect of obligations and rights on termination."
 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/568810/Unfair+Wrongful+Dismissal/Perspective+On+The+Probationary+Period+And+Termination+Rights+In+Ontario) examines what “probation” means to both an employer and an employee in respect of **obligations and rights on termination**.